dfalster/smatr/README.md

 ## Support

+SMATR is no longer being developed or supported.
+I suggest you checkout [smatr  package for R](http://cran.r-project.org/web/packages/smatr/index.html) which is still being developed and is much more functional than this program, e.g. also includes plotting.
+For more information see:

+Warton, D.I., Duursma, R.A., Falster, D.S. & Taskinen, S. (2012) smatr 3– an R package for estimation and inference about allometric lines.
+Methods in Ecology and Evolution, 3, 257–259. doi: [10.1111/j.2041-210X.2011.00153.x](http://doi.org/10.1111/j.2041-210X.2011.00153.x).

+For those who insist on using the standalone application, you are referred to:

-There is limited support available for SMATR.
-Users are referred first to Warton et al 2006 for background on the techniques, and to the user's guide for information on how to use the program.
+- Warton et al 2006 for background on the techniques,
+- the user's guide for information on how to use the program.

 If you cannot find the answer to your question here, consult the links below.
-If you cannot find an answer here, or think you have found a bug, please post an issue [here]().
+If you cannot find an answer here, or think you have found a bug, please post an issue [here](https://github.com/dfalster/smatr/issues).

-## Version history
+### Version history

-### Version 2.0 released Nov 13 2006
+**Version 2.0 released Nov 13 2006**

 Changes compared to version 1.0